MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-enhanced-sla.md

        > [!TIP]
        >  If you're creating an SLA for a Case entity, by default you have two options to choose from in the drop-down list.
 If you want to track other KPIs for a case or if you're creating the SLA for entities other than the Case entity, ask your system customizer to create new fields (of type Lookup) that refer to the SLA KPI Instance entity.

    - In the **Applicable When** section, define the conditions under which the KPI will be applied.
-The condition can be based on primary entity or related entity fields.
+Conditions can be based on primary entity or related entity fields.

       For example, the conditions might be as shown in the following image.